lpmi-13/veilid-terraform-scaleway/README.md

 If you need to enabled IPv4 access for ssh, you can change the value for `needIpv4 = false` to `needIpv4 = true` in `main.tf`.
 Re-run `terraform apply` and you should see:

+> For some bizarre reason, you'll see a permanent diff every time you run `terraform apply` after enabling the IPv4 address, but it'll be working fine, so don't worry about that.

 ```sh
 Outputs: